 A: An excellent question, but a complicated one to answer.
 Your doctor or nurse educator should be contacted any time your blood sugar runs consistently higher than 250 mg/dl for more than two days.
 When a person with Type 2 diabetes encounters a high blood sugar, the strategy used in bringing it down will vary from individual to individual.
 This is because of the differences in treatment concerning diet, exercise, and medication.
 It will also depend upon the guidelines for glucose control that you and your doctor have mutually agreed upon.

-1) Eating less food at the next meal, eliminating a snack and/or eating foods with a lower glycemic index.
+1- Eating less food at the next meal, eliminating a snack, and or eating foods with a lower glycemic index.

 A general rule of thumb to follow is decreasing 15 grams of carbohydrate (the amount found in one starch exchange, one fruit exchange, or one cup skim milk exchange) will lower blood glucose by 30 mg/dl.
-If you test your blood sugar at 182 mg/dl before a meal or snack, then eliminate one starch and one cup milk at the next meal to bring the glucose value as close to 120 mg/dl as a baseline.
+For example, if you test your blood sugar at 182 mg/dl before a meal or snack, then eliminate one starch and one cup of milk at the next meal to bring the glucose value as close to 120 mg/dl as a baseline.
 Although people with diabetes will respond differently to this adjustment, it provides a basic guideline to start with.

 For persons with Type 2 diabetes who are overweight, the loss of only 5% to 10% of total weight loss can dramatically improve blood glucose values (so just cutting calories moderately can achieve better blood glucose control).